rudragosai-stack/holidays/SEO_IMPLEMENTATION.md

-# SEO Implementation Guide for Turmet Travel
+# SEO Implementation Guide for One World Holidays

-This document outlines the comprehensive SEO implementation for the Turmet Travel website.
+This document outlines the comprehensive SEO implementation for the One World Holidays website.

 ## 🚀 Features Implemented